Urinary tract infection (UTI)

 The kidneys filter and remove waste and water from the blood to produce urine.
 The urine travels from the kidneys down 2 narrow tubes called the ureters.
 The urine is then stored in the bladder.

-When your child wees, urine flows out of the body through the urethra, a tube at the bottom of the bladder.
+When your child does a wee, urine flows out of the body through the urethra, a tube at the bottom of the bladder.
 The opening of the urethra is at the end of the penis in boys and in front of the vagina in girls.

 What is a UTI?

-A UTI (urinary tract infection) is an infection in the wee (urine).
+A UTI (urinary tract infection) is an infection in the urine (wee).
 It usually starts in the bladder and sometimes affects the kidneys.

 What causes a UTI?

 A UTI usually develops when germs (bacteria) from the poo, which are on the skin, get into the urethra and into the bladder.
-This can happen to any baby or child and is not due to poor hygiene or changing.
+This can happen to any baby or child and is not due to poor hygiene.

 What puts my child at risk of getting a UTI?